GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 - `load_services`: deploys all the services in the docker-compose file.
 Note that `config-init` is run as a separate command.

 - `prepare_config`: checks config in Consul KV.
-If it can't find the required config, this function will load configuration from existing `config.json` (see `load_config` function below), otherwise users will be prompted to enter required configuration (see `generate_config` below).
+If it can't find the required config, this function will load configuration from an existing `config.json` (see `load_config` function below), otherwise users will be prompted to enter the required configuration (see `generate_config` below).

 - `load_config`: loads config from a JSON file (`config.json`) stored under `CONFIG_DIR` directory.